mrmrs/writing/README.md

 # ☠☣.ws

-Thoughts from a front-end developer on vim, design, and software development.
+Thoughts from a designer on vim, design, css, and software development.

-Built on top of http://jk-l.cc - a light-weight scaffolding for building a responsive and highly readable jekyll blog.
+Built on top of [nkd](http://nkd.cc) - a light-weight scaffolding for building a responsive and highly readable jekyll blog.